Mexican Financial Reporting Standards definition

 • Basis of presentation and consolidation Consolidated Financial statements condensates unaudited of the ICA and subsidiaries (ICA or The Company) are prepared in accordance with Mexican Financial Reporting Standards (MFRS or NIF), and accordance with presentation rules from Mexican Stock Change (BMV) set in SIFIC.

-• The accompanying financial statements have been prepared in accordance with Mexican Financial Reporting Standards (Mex FRS).
+• The preparation of financial statements in conformity with Mexican Financial Reporting Standards requires the use of estimates and assumptions.

 Related to Mexican Financial Reporting Standards